anuthamako/news-app/README.md

 * Execute npm install to install all node modules
 * Run command node app.js
 * The app wil start listening to port 5678

+### Open Chrome and navigate to localhost:3000 to access the news web app